Thursday, November 26, 2020

 “O-Oh.
 Uh, no thanks.
 I… I’ll be good.”

 “Excellent.”
-Cyial replied.
+Cyial replied in a pleased tone.
 He could hear Nayleen stifling more laughter.
-He didn’t know why she found his interactions with them so hilarious, but he was glad she was having a good time and was in high spirits.
+He didn’t know why she found Varhi's interactions with them so hilarious, but he was glad she was having a good time and was in high spirits.
 They’d need that going forward.

 After Varhi finished eating, he moved and began to fit on his armor again.
 Nayleen moved to help him put it all back on.
 While she did, Cyial moved back to Sairek, watching from a short distance away, talking to him in hushed tones.
 “Nayleen really seems to like him, doesn’t she?”